Skip to Content

 cookware:

 One particularly notorious compound called PFOA has been shown to be completely resistant to biodegradation.
 It will never break down.
-Even though PFOA was ban in 2006 it will be showing up for generations to come.
+Even though PFOA was banned in 2006, it will be showing up for generations to come.

 Exposure to PFOA has been linked to a number of health issues including interrupting the endocrine system and thyroid issues.